17hoehbr/automated-plex-guide/README.md

 Instead you can allow users to authenticate with their Plex login by going to Settings > Configuration > Authentication and selecting "Enable Plex OAuth".
 This way anyone who has access to your Plex can simply login with their Plex credentials and make requests.

-## Tautulli (Optional)

-Navigate to http://localhost:8181 and follow the setup wizard.

-1. Create a local admin account
-2. Sign in with Plex
-3. Select your Plex server from the drop down.
-The rest of the settings should autofill.
-You can optionally select use secure connection but I'm not really sure what difference it makes since they're both on the same network anyway.
-Press verify and next.
-4. The rest of the settings can be left as default

 Once the setup is complete you can login with either the local account you made earlier or your Plex account.